 All components of the secondary materials must be complete by the established deadline, or the materials will not be processed and the application considered incomplete.
 The deadline to submit all secondary materials is August 15th for Early Decision Applicants, and December 31st for Regular Admission Applicants.

-The Secondary Materials consist of three major components:
+The Secondary Materials consist of two major components:

 The secondary application to the FSU COM will be completed and submitted online.
 Applicants are advised to carefully review the instructions for completion before beginning the secondary application.
-There is no application fee.
+There is a $30 application fee.

 At least three and no more than five letters of recommendation are required.
 It is preferred that applicants submit two letters from science faculty who have taught the applicant, and one letter from any other non-science faculty member who has taught the applicant.
 If a school or college provides a Committee Letter of recommendation, that will fulfill the requirement; however, in addition, the Admissions Committee prefers to see individual letters of reference from faculty members who have taught applicants.